 You are strongly advised to discuss any circumstances that are affecting you with your Academic Tutor or School Director of Academic Tutoring, Student Support Coordinator (or Henley Helpdesk or ILSI Admin Office), or RUSU Academic Advisor first.
 We encourage you to utilise all support in place to assist with your studies and exams before submitting an Exceptional Circumstances form.

-- Post Results Exceptional Circumstances (PREC) form – this new provision supports students who believe that their performance in examinations has been affected by an exceptional circumstance in the Summer Term or Resit Period or if they have missed one or more examinations due to an exceptional circumstance.
-You are able to submit a Post Results Exceptional Circumstances (PREC) form following publication of your results.
+- Post Results Exceptional Circumstances (PREC) form – this provision supports students who believe that their performance in examinations has been affected by an exceptional circumstance in the Summer Term or Resit Period or if they have missed one or more examinations due to an exceptional circumstance.
+You can submit a Post Results Exceptional Circumstances (PREC) form following publication of your results.
 To submit a PREC form login to the RISIS Portal - Open the ‘Actions’ tab, then select ‘Post Results Exceptional Circumstances' from the list.
 More information about PREC, including submission deadlines, can be found in the FAQs list below.

-- Self-certification (effective from 25 October 2021) – this new provision supports students affected by short-term unexpected illness or disruption to their studies.
+- Self-certification (effective from 25 October 2021) – this provision supports students affected by short-term unexpected illness or disruption to their studies.
 Self-certification allows you the opportunity and responsibility to submit a claim for a two working day extension, in appropriate circumstances, without the need to provide evidence.
 For more details and information about how to make a self-certification request, please see the self-certification webpage.

-Please read the latest Exceptional Circumstance Policy.
 Full details of the current appeals process can be found in the sections below.

 Questions you may have about the exceptional circumstances and the process: